-One very cool and handy tool in any server admin’s arsenal is the power of automation, as it can allow an admin to do more with less.
-In Linux, setting a cron job is a great way to automate a very specific task or many tasks via a script on a recurring scheduled basis.
+One very cool and handy tool in any server admin's arsenal is the power of automation, as it can allow an admin to do more with less.
+In Linux, setting a cron job is a great way to automate a particular task or many tasks via a script on a recurring scheduled basis.
 However, this would have to be set using a few commands from the Linux shell (command line).
-Well… with Virtualmin on your side you can create a cron job using a user friendly graphical interface in no time at all!
-The focus of this article is to teach you how to create a cron job in Virtualmin using the wonderful GUI.
+Well… with Virtualmin on your side, you can create a cron job using a user-friendly graphical interface in no time at all!
+This article focuses on teaching you how to create a cron job in Virtualmin using the wonderful GUI.
 This article implies that you have already installed Virtualmin.
-If you havn’t done so yet, please take a look at the following article: How to install Virtualmin (CentOS 7).
+If you haven't done so yet, please look at the following article: How to install Virtualmin (CentOS 7).

 How Do I Create A Cron Job Using Virtualmin?